 Survivors of auto accidents, and those who have seen property damage from the bad weather, now have to file claims.
 Unfortunately, many of them could find that surviving the treacherous weather was a cakewalk, compared to dealing with insurance companies who are looking at millions of dollars in claims over the next few weeks.

-The Atlanta insurance litigation attorneys at the Katz Law Firm represent policyholders in cases where claims have been delayed, denied, or where insurance companies are trying to pay out a lower amount than promised, and other insurance litigation matters.
+The Atlanta insurance litigation attorneys at the Katz Personal Injury Lawyers represent policyholders in cases where claims have been delayed, denied, or where insurance companies are trying to pay out a lower amount than promised, and other insurance litigation matters.